Screening for Heart Disease

 Coronary Calcium Score

 Coronary calcium scoring is a relatively new test that uses a CT scan to grade the amount of calcium in coronary arteries.
-There is some correlation between calcium content and plaque formation so it can be helpful to some extent in evaluating the overall risk of a future myocardial infarction (heart attack).
+This test was developed when it was noticed that there is some correlation between calcium content and plaque formation.
+For that reason it can be helpful to some extent in evaluating the overall risk of a future myocardial infarction (heart attack).
 A high coronary calcium score might indicate a greater likelihood of significant coronary artery disease.

 The only true indication for this test is to help your doctor determine if you should be treated with cholesterol lowering medications . if you are someone who’s cholesterol numbers and other risk factors puts you on the fence a high or low calcium score may help make the decision.

 Calcium scoring should not be used just to screen for heart disease.
-This a very common misconception and unfortunately some health care facilities are inappropriately marketing it for this reason, and some physicians are incorrectly using it for this purpose.
-There are good reasons not to do this test in someone who is otherwise asymptomatic and otherwise either low risk or already being treated with cholesterol lower drugs.
+This is a very common misconception and unfortunately some health care facilities are inappropriately marketing it for this reason, Some physicians are also incorrectly using it for this purpose.
+There are good reasons not to do this test in someone who is otherwise asymptomatic especially if they are otherwise low risk or are already being treated with cholesterol lowering drugs.

 The greatest risk from a coronary calcium score when done for the wrong reasons, as in an asymptomatic low risk patient, is that the patient may then be subjected to an angiogram during which a narrowing is discovered and a stent is placed, and some complication develops from the procedure, but no real benefit was obtained.
 In other words, all risk with no proven benefit.
 So, in general until studies are done showing that this test provides more benefit than risk or unless there is a question about starting cholesterol medication there is no role for coronary calcium scores in patients.